 Note: Pay attention to the Automatic data refresh feature.
 If enabled, your data will be imported automatically at the specified frequency.

-Once the importer is ready, run it to export data to your spreadsheet.
+Once the importer is ready, run it to import data to your spreadsheet.

 Link the Weekly Schedule with the imported raw data

-The final step is to connect our weekly schedule with the raw data exported from Airtable.
+The final step is to connect our weekly schedule with the raw data imported from Airtable.
 For this, we’ll need to do the following:

 Step 1: Split the date time column into two separate columns for date and time